wp-plugins/rs-feedburner/readme.txt

 = Next Steps After Installation =

-1. Go to the options page and enter the URL of your FeedBurner feed, and click *Save Settings*.
+1. Go to the options page and enter the URL of your FeedBurner, FeedPress, or FeedBlitz feed, and click *Save Settings*.

-2. You can optionally enter your comments feed url on FeedBurner if you have one setup.
+2. You can optionally enter your comments feed url on FeedBurner, FeedPress, or FeedBlitz if you have one setup.

 You are good to go...it's that easy.